 Send correspondence to: Joanna M. Shepherd, John E. Walker Department of Economics, 222 Sirrine Hall, Box 341309, Clemson University, Clemson.

 Abstract: Evidence on the deterrent effect of capital punishment is important for many states that are currently reconsidering their position on the issue.
 We examine the deterrent hypothesis by using county-level, postmoratorium panel data and a system of simultaneous equations.
 The procedure we employ overcomes common aggregation problems, eliminates the bias arising from unobserved heterogeneity, and provides evidence relevant for current conditions.
 Our results suggest that capital punishment has a strong deterrent effect; each execution results, on average, in eighteen fewer murders, with a margin of error of plus or minus ten.

 Some Associated Social-Psychological Factors

 JERRY NEAPOLITAN, Tennessee Technological University

 As it has become recognized that the issue of deterrence of capital punishment can never be fully resolved, attention has shifted to the retributive functions of capital punishment.
-To investigate this issue, this research utilized a sample of college students divided into those who (1) oppose capital punishment, (2) support capital punishment only if it deters murder, and (3) would support it even if it did not deter murder.
 The results indicate that opponents have greater respect for human life, greater opposition to interpersonal violence, greater respect for the law, and more sympathy for the victims of murder than either type of supporter, and that supporters who require deterrence have greater respect for human life and opposition to interpersonal violence than do other supporters.
 Thus it is unlikely that capital punishment reinforces or enhances respect for life, opposition to interpersonal violence, respect for the law, or sympathy for the victims of crimes.